jennysloane/SciX/README.md

 - All questions and surverys are in the exps-js folder
 - The powerpoints for the research labs
 - We had ethics approval (but those files are not included here)

+# 2021 Folder
+Because of Covid, we had to make several modification to our course including converting it to an online course.
+In this folder, you can find all of the pre-work and the PowerPoint slides.
+The experiment was fairly similar with a few additions, so I've uploaded the index.html file (the code for the actual experiment).
+However, all of the other files necessary to run the experiment are in the 2019 folder.